MCEMS/dispatch/README.md

 # Dispatch

-Dispatch Application for the MCEMS website
+Dispatch application for the MCEMS website.